-Objective: 5.1 Create opportunities for regular public feedback Phasing Lead and Coordinating Agencies Implementation Strategies: 5.1.1 Provide an open house public forum regularly to allow for community feedback to city staff.
-O Community Development Department Winona Main Street 5.1.2 Provide opportunities for regular feedback at locations throughout different locations in the downtown, e.g. meet the community where they are.
+Objective: 5.1 Create opportunities for regular public feedback and communication Implementation Strategies: Phasing Lead and Coordinating Agencies 5.1.1 Provide an open house public forum for downtown stakeholders regularly to allow for community feedback to city staff.
+O Community Development Department Winona Main Street 5.1.2 Provide regular public engagement opportunities that meet the public where they are at. e.g. different locations in downtown.
 O

-Objective: 5.2 Communicate directly with business and property owners regularly with downtown updates, permitted improvements, new businesses, and other occurrences in the downtown Phasing Lead and Coordinating Agencies Implementation Strategies: 5.2.1 Work with Main Street and the Chamber of Commerce to provide regular communication but don't rely solely on partnership communication.
-O Winona Main Street Communications Department
+Objective: 5.2 Communicate directly with business and property owners regularly with downtown updates, permitted improvements, new businesses, and other occurrences in the downtown Implementation Strategies: Phasing Lead and Coordinating Agencies 5.2.1 Work with Main Street and the Chamber of Commerce to provide regular communication but don't rely solely on partnership communication.
+O Winona Main Street Community Development Department 5.2.2 Develop a clear communication channel for downtown property owners and business owners to engage with the City.
+O

-Objective: 5.3 Regularly reach out with historic grants, loans, and other programs for reinvestment Phasing Lead and Coordinating Agencies Implementation Strategies: 5.3.1 Create regular mailings and easy-to-use documentation for the downtown community regarding reinvestment processes and incentives.
-S Communications Department Community Development Department 5.3.2 Implement the 2022 Financial Incentives, Education, and Outreach program from the City of Winona.
+Objective: 5.3 Regularly reach out with historic grants, loans, and other programs for reinvestment Implementation Strategies: Phasing Lead and Coordinating Agencies 5.3.1 Create regular mailings and easy-to-use documentation for the downtown community regarding reinvestment processes and incentives.
+S Winona Main Street Community Development Department 5.3.2 Implement the HPC 2022 Financial Incentives, Education, and Outreach program from the City of Winona.
 S

-Objective: 5.4 Create a unified communication strategy for downtown businesses and property owners 5.5 Provide consistent communication from a central source - work with Main Street and the Chamber of Commerce to streamline messaging for downtown stakeholders and users 5.6 Increase public safety communication with the downtown community
+Objective: 5.4 Provide consistent communication from a central source - work with Main Street and the Chamber of Commerce to streamline messaging for downtown stakeholders and users 5.5 Increase public safety communication with the downtown community